zenobio93/seat-docs/docs/installation/docker_installation.md

 `TRAEFIK_DOMAIN` should be set to the base domain your installation lives on.
 `SEAT_SUBDOMAIN` sould be the subdomain for the SeAT web UI. eg: seat.domain.local

-For TLS coniguraiton, you need to set the `TRAEFIK_ACME_EMAIL` value and then in the `docker-compose.yml` file uncomment the labels that relating to `certResolver`.
+For TLS configuration, you need to set the `TRAEFIK_ACME_EMAIL` value, and then in the `docker-compose.yml` file uncomment the labels that relating to `certResolver`.
 They typically look like this: `traefik.http.routers.api.tls.certResolver=primary`.
 Finally, create an ACME configuration file with:

 ```bash
 mkdir acme